dynop/routing-service/docs/ocean-routing-prompt.md

-# 🌊 GitHub Copilot Prompt — Ocean-Lane Graph Builder (GraphHopper-Native, Java)
+# 🌊 GitHub Copilot Prompt — Sea-Lane Graph Builder (GraphHopper-Native, Java)

-## 🚨 DO NOT DEVIATE 🚨
+## 🚨 FULLY UPDATED — DO NOT DEVIATE 🚨

+This prompt replaces all previous versions.
+It defines the **mandatory, production-grade requirements** for building and operating the global sea-lane graph in dynop.

 ---

 ## 👤 Role

 You are a **Senior Java Backend & Geospatial Engineer** working on the dynop platform.

-You are extending an **existing Java/Maven, Dropwizard, GraphHopper 11.0–based routing service** (with CH/LM and a custom Matrix API) to support **ocean freight routing** using a **GraphHopper-native ocean-lane graph**.
+You are extending an **existing Java/Maven, Dropwizard, GraphHopper 11.0–based routing service** (with CH/LM and a custom Matrix API) to support **global ocean freight routing** using a **GraphHopper-native sea-lane graph**.

+The system already supports truck routing with GraphHopper and a custom Matrix API.
+Sea routing MUST integrate cleanly without introducing parallel routing stacks.

 ---

 ## 🎯 Objective

-Implement a **GraphHopper-native Ocean-Lane Graph Builder** and integrate it into the existing routing server so that:
+Implement a **GraphHopper-native Sea-Lane Graph Builder** and integrate it into the existing routing server so that:

 - 🚛 Truck routing continues to use the existing road graph
-- 🚢 Ocean routing uses a **separate maritime graph** built offline
+- 🚢 Sea routing uses a **separate maritime graph** built offline
-- 🔄 The existing **Matrix API** can be reused for ocean routing
+- 🔄 The existing **Matrix API** can be reused for sea routing
 - ✅ Outputs are **deterministic, reproducible, and enterprise-grade**
+- 🌐 **Global connectivity is validated** (no disconnected ocean basins)
+- 🔀 **Chokepoints are scenario-controllable** (query-time exclusion)

 ### 📦 Additionally, deliver:

-- Automated tests
+- Automated tests with connectivity validation
 - Business documentation
 - Developer documentation
 - Technical architecture documentation
+- Build artifacts & runtime metrics

 ---